New York Yankees pitcher Domingo Germán throws 24th perfect game in MLB history - KTVZ

 By Homero De la Fuente, CNN

-(CNN) — New York Yankees pitcher Domingo Germán has thrown the 24th perfect game in Major League Baseball history.
+(CNN) — The New York Yankees’ Domingo Germán pitched his way into the record books Wednesday night, tossing Major League Baseball’s first perfect game in nearly 11 years.

-Germán accomplished the feat in the Yankees’ 11-0 road victory against the Oakland Athletics on Wednesday.
-The 30-year-old pitched all nine innings without allowing a runner on base by any means – including through a hit, a walk or by hitting a batter.
+Germán, 30, allowed no runner on base by any means – including through a hit, a walk or by hitting a batter – while pitching all nine innings in the Yankees’ 11-0 road victory against the Oakland Athletics.

 The-CNN-Wire